CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

   // Free our memory
   delete sink;
 }
-BENCHMARK(branchBench)->DenseRange(10, 12);
+BENCHMARK(branchBench)->DenseRange(some_range);
 ```

 To set up the experiment, we create a vector of boolean values, and initialize them using a pseudo-random number generator.
 Inside of our main benchmarking loop, we're going to be testing the performance of conditionally adding a constant value to our `sink` variable. `sink` was dynamically allocated to keep it from being removed by the compiler, but retain the optimizations that were disabled when I marked it as `volatile` or with `benchmark::DoNotOptimize(...)`.
-We'll be testing input vector sizes of 2^10, 2^11, and 2^12 elements.
+We'll various input sizes (all powers of two).

-## Baseline Benchmark
+## Getting to a Baseline Benchmark

 For our baseline, we will simply use an if-statement to conditionally add a value to our `sink` variable.